 Foreign enterprisers can choose to register free-zone limited liability companies or work as sole traders, while foreign companies can establish free zone companies with corporate shareholders or branch offices.
 Investors can also operate as sole proprietors, provided that they apply for one of the professional licenses issued by the free zone authorities.

 No matter the type of company one decides to set up in one of Dubai’s free zones, the following licenses are available:

 - general trading licenses;

 - trading licenses;

 - service licenses.

 For certain types of activities, minimum share capital requirements apply depending on the free zone where the company will be registered.
-Here is a video presentation for you if you want to open a company in a free zone in UAE:
+Here is a video presentation for you if you want to know more about Dubai freezone company setup cost:

 Advantages of company formation in a Dubai free zone